Past Research

 Distributed Power and CO2 Sequestration Reformer-Engine

-Past: Luke Giugliano, John Simon Parterns: Dr. Jennifer Wilcox
+Past: Luke Giugliano, John Simon Partners: Dr. Jennifer Wilcox

 Steam Methane Reformer at 100W Scale